Twinklebear/ChameleonRT/README.md

 The currently implemented backends are: Embree, DXR, OptiX, and Vulkan.
-When running the program, you can pick which backend you want from those you compiled with by specifying it as the first argument on the command line:
+When running the program, you can pick which backend you want from those you compiled with on the command line.
+Running the program with no arguments will print help information.

 ```
 ./chameleonrt <backend> <mesh.obj>